 Human Resource Management

-This course can be used as a study resource, for professional development, or to earn college credit by passing a DSST™ exam (multiple-choice examination).
+Human Resource Management can be used as a study resource, for professional development, or to earn college credit by passing a DSST exam (multiple-choice examination).
 Each college sets its own credit-granting policies for the exam, so check with your college admissions office, test center, or academic adviser before taking the test.

 Human resource management (HRM) is the practice of recruiting, hiring, deploying, and managing an organization’s employees.
 Human Resource departments typically create, implement, and oversee the policies that govern workers and the relationship of the organization with its employees.
 HRM views employees as an asset–human capital– to their business or organization and HRM’s goal is to make the most effective use of employees in the workplace.